 CBD Oil in Florida Is Now Legal

 For a long time, the issue of CBD oil’s legality in Florida was contested.
 Certain attorneys claimed that the federal government’s action supersedes state law.
 Others said that hemp was illegal in Florida until the legislature said otherwise.
 Then you had lawyers who claimed that CBD derived from hemp was fine.
 You had to make sure it contained less than 0.3% THC, however.

 Even in 2019, the Florida Department of Agriculture said that neither hemp nor CBD was legal.
 Governor Rick Scott had legalized the use of CBD for medicinal purposes in June 2014.
 Senate Bill 1030, the Compassionate Medical Cannabis Act, allowed the use of high-CBD, low-THC cannabis oil.
-It could only come from the Charlotte’s Web strain.
-Qualifying conditions were ALS, cancer, and epilepsy.
+But it could only come from Charlotte’s Web strain.
+Some of the qualifying conditions were ALS and epilepsy.

 There was no legislation in place for general CBD oil use in Florida.
 That didn’t stop scores of vendors selling their wares.
 Even the implementation of the 2018 Farm Bill didn’t legalize the non-intoxicating compound.
 Finally, in June 2019, Governor Ron DeSantis signed Senate Bill 1020 into law.
 It made provisions for state regulation of CBD.

 Overall, the purpose of SB 1020 was to bring Florida’s hemp laws in line with that of the Farm Bill.
 Before the bill, hemp remained a controlled substance in the Sunshine State.
 Now, hemp cultivation is legal, as is the distribution and retail sale of hemp extract.

 Can I Buy CBD Oil in Florida Today?